Tests

 FAQs

-In partnership with the Government of Alberta, UCVM’s Diagnostic Services Unit is excited to launch a pilot project enhancing livestock diagnostic capacity in Alberta through subsidization of pathology and bacteriology services.
-This funding will support livestock services until February 2024.
-Enhanced services will provide affordable, accurate, in-province, livestock diagnostics to rapidly identify endemic, zoonotic, emerging or exotic diseases and shed light on antimicrobial resistance patterns.
+In partnership with the Government of Alberta, UCVM’s Diagnostic Services Unit is excited to announce the continuation and ongoing expansion of livestock diagnostic capacity in Alberta.
+This funding will support livestock services until March 2025.
+AB-supported services will provide affordable, accurate, in-province, livestock diagnostics to rapidly identify endemic, zoonotic, emerging or exotic diseases and shed light on antimicrobial resistance patterns.

-This grant supports the expansion of in-province diagnostic pathology and bacteriology for livestock species in Alberta protecting animal health and welfare, food safety, market access, and public health.
+This funding supports the continued expansion of in-province veterinary diagnostics in Alberta, protecting animal health and welfare, food safety, market access, and public health.

-The DSU offers necropsy or post-mortem examination of whole bodies, examination of tissues from field post-mortems, surgical pathology, cytology and clinical bacteriology.
+The DSU offers necropsy or post-mortem examination of whole bodies, examination of tissues from field post-mortems, surgical pathology, serology, cytology, and clinical bacteriology.
 Additional tests required to reach a diagnosis are sent out to other accredited veterinary diagnostic labs.

-A necropsy or post-mortem examination determines the cause of death of an animal and informs the management and treatment decisions for the remainder of the herd/flock limiting economic losses.
-Necropsies also identify changing disease trends, zoonoses, emerging diseases, and exotic diseases that could threaten market access, food safety or public health.
+Diagnostics determine the cause of death or disease in an animal or group of animals and inform management and treatment decisions for the remainder of the herd/flock, limiting economic losses.
+For example, bacterial culture and sensitivity guides veterinarians in determining the medical need for antibiotics, preventing their misuse and overuse - contributing factors to antimicrobial resistance (AMR).
+Diagnostics also identify changing disease trends, zoonoses, emerging diseases, and exotic diseases that could threaten market access, food safety or public health.

 Yes.
-This grant provides support for affordable pathology and bacteriology services for qualifying livestock species in Alberta.
+This funding provides support for affordable diagnostic services for qualifying livestock species in Alberta.
 Please speak with your veterinarian regarding pricing.

-Yes.
+Yes!
 The DSU will continue to accept submissions from all animal species.
-Submissions from animals not eligible for Government of Alberta supported prices will be charged full list price.
+Submissions from animals not eligible for AB-supported prices will be charged full list price.
 Please speak with your veterinarian regarding pricing.

 No. All diagnostic cases must be submitted by a licensed veterinarian; however, producers are welcome to deliver cases to the DSU following consultation with their veterinarian.